jamesmwu/traveldemo/README.md

-# Interactive Travel Itinerary Planner
+# Interactive Itinerary Planner

-An interactive web application that helps users plan personalized travel itineraries with AI assistance.
+A full-stack travel itinerary planning application that uses AI to generate personalized travel plans based on user preferences and requirements.

+Note: for some reason, deleting the package.json and package-lock.json in the root directory causes the personalized itinerary to have some issues with generating after the destination has been inputted.
+I'm aware this needs to be debugged at some point since the dependencies are separately managed within frontend and backend, but until time permits... if it works don't fix it haha

 ## Features

-- Step-by-step itinerary planning process
-- AI-generated travel recommendations
+- Guided multi-step interface for creating a personalized travel itinerary
-- Real-time streaming response
+- Real-time streaming text output with typewriter effect powered by GPT-4o
-- Customizable itineraries
-- Responsive design
+- Responsive layout that works on both desktop and mobile devices
+- Interactive preference selectors for activities and customizations
+- Downloadable itinerary in text format
+- Backend API with streaming responses for real-time itinerary generation
+- Environment-based configuration for secure API key management

 ## Project Structure

-The project consists of two main parts:
+The project is split into two main components:

+### Frontend (`/frontend`)

-- **Frontend**: React application built with Vite
+- React.js application built with Vite
+- Modern, responsive UI with vanilla CSS
+- Real-time streaming integration with backend
+- Step-by-step itinerary creation process

+### Backend (`/backend`)

-- **Backend**: Express.js server that connects to OpenAI API
+- Express.js server
+- OpenAI GPT-4o integration
+- Streaming response handling
+- Environment-based configuration

+## How It Works

+The application guides users through a four-step process:

+1. **Basic Info** - Users enter their destination, travel dates, budget level, and number of travelers
+2. **Activity Preferences** - Users select their activity interests and preferences
+3. **Detailed Customization** - Users can make specific adjustments to their itinerary
+4. **Review & Save** - Users can review, download, or share their generated itinerary

-## Prerequisites
+## Tech Stack

+### Frontend

+- React.js (with hooks)
+- CSS (vanilla, no external UI libraries)
+- Vite.js for build tooling

+### Backend

-- Node.js (v16 or higher)
+- Node.js
-- npm or yarn
+- Express.js
+- OpenAI GPT-4o API
+- dotenv for environment management
+- CORS enabled for frontend communication

+## Setup and Running

+### Prerequisites

+- Node.js (v20+ recommended)
 - OpenAI API key

-## Setup Instructions

 ### Backend Setup

 1. Navigate to the backend directory:
    ```
    cd backend
    ```
 2. Install dependencies:
    ```
    npm install
    ```

-3. Create a `.env` file in the backend directory with your OpenAI API key:
+3. Create a `.env` file with your OpenAI API key:
    ```
    OPENAI_API_KEY=your_api_key_here
-   PORT=3001
    ```

-4. Start the backend server:
+4. Start the server:
    ```
-   npm start
+   npm run dev
    ```
+   The server will run on http://localhost:3001

 ### Frontend Setup

 1. Navigate to the frontend directory:
    ```
    cd frontend
    ```
 2. Install dependencies:
    ```
    npm install
    ```
 3. Start the development server:
    ```
    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser to the URL shown in the terminal (typically http://localhost:5173)

-## How It Works

-The application flows through a 4-step process:

-1. Basic Information: Users enter destination, dates, budget, and travelers
-2. Activity Preferences: Users select activities they're interested in
-3. Detailed Customization: Users can fine-tune their preferences
-4. Review and Save: Final itinerary is displayed with the option to save

-During the detailed customization step, the frontend makes API calls to the backend, which then streams AI-generated itinerary content back to the user.

 ## API Endpoints

-- `GET /`: Health check endpoint
-- `POST /api/itinerary/generate`: Generates itinerary with OpenAI
+- `POST /api/itinerary/generate` - Generates a streaming itinerary response based on user inputs

-## Technology Stack

-- **Frontend**:

-  - React
-  - CSS
-  - Vite

-- **Backend**:
-  - Express.js
-  - OpenAI API

-## Notes

-- The `.env` file containing your OpenAI API key is excluded from Git in the `.gitignore` file
-- For development, the frontend and backend should be running simultaneously
+  - Accepts JSON body with user preferences and current step information
+  - Returns Server-Sent Events (SSE) stream of the generated itinerary